olkhramov/tfcourse/day1/material.md

 ## Providers

 While Terraform knows how to work with graphs & resolve dependencies, it's providers' responsibility to manage resources.
-Providers are responsible for understanding API interactions and exposing resources.
-Providers are the plugins that Terraform uses to manage resources.

 Providers can be thought of as Minecraft modes - each providing ways to interact with different resources.
 We can think of Terraform using providers as a set of libraries with custom data types and functions.

 ```mermaid